Mohammad Bassam Imadi

-Mohammad Bassam Imadi (born 1950) is the former Syrian ambassador to Sweden, who defected from the Bashar al-Assad government in 2011 and became a member of the opposition Syrian National Council.
+Mohammad Bassam Imadi (born 1950) is the former Syrian ambassador to Sweden who defected from the Bashar al-Assad government in 2011 and became a member of the opposition Syrian National Council.

 Career

-Imadi resigned from his post as Syrian ambassador to Sweden in 2009.
+Imadi served as the Syrian ambassador to Sweden between 2004 and 2008.
 He began working with the opposition at the start of the uprising in March 2011.

 Defection

 Imadi fled to Turkey with his family in December 2011.
+From Turkey, he worked with military leaders of the Syrian occupation who opposed the Assad government.
+He served as a member of the foreign relations committee of the Syrian National Council.